 Is the water flosser with the highest pressure the best choice?

 Your Google search is "which water flosser has the highest pressure".
-The problem with that approach is most have more pressure than is necessary or what we consider safe.
-You may end up making your gum disease worse.
+The problem with that approach is most have more pressure than is necessary.

 Weldental flossers deliver our propriety solution that is much more effective than flossing with just water.